rog93/PS-PreciseRoIPooling/README.md

 After training PS-PreciseRoIPooling based light-head rcnn model for 20000 iterations, I got a not bad result.

-I do not have enough time making experiments on PASCAL VOC or COCO, If you get better results than PSRoi-align or PSRoi-pooling.
-Please let me know, thank you.
+I do not have enough time making experiments on PASCAL VOC or MSCOCO, If you get better results than PSRoi-Align or PSRoi-Pooling, please let me know, thank you.

-My version is Position sensitive PreciseRoIPooling with no roi coordinates gradient backward, the source code already implements PreciseRoIPooling with roi coordinates gradient backward.
+My version is Position sensitive PreciseRoIPooling with no roi coordinates gradient backward, the source code already implements PreciseRoIPooling with it.
 You can get more details from the source code and paper.

 ![sample](https://github.com/RuiminChen/PS-PreciseRoIPooling/blob/master/1.png)